 Music majors must pass the Junior Qualifying Examination in order to enter upper division courses in music.
-This examination is taken at the end of the sophomore year.
-Students perform an achievement examination in their performance medium that demonstrates sufficient progress to be admitted to upper division study.
-Students who wish to continue into the junior level as majors must also pass Theory II and Musicianship II with a C- or better and Music & Worship majors must pass at least 3 sections of their piano proficiency and fulfill all music requirements.
+This examination is taken at the end of the sophomore year or following the completion of four semesters of applied lessons.
+During the exam students perform an achievement examination in their performance medium that demonstrates sufficient progress to be admitted to upper division study.
+Students who wish to continue into the junior level as majors must also pass Musicianship II with a C- or better, pass at least 3 sections of their piano proficiency and fulfill all music requirements.
 Students who do not pass the Junior Qualifying Exam may re-take the exam once in the following semester.
 Students failing to pass the exam on the second try or failing to meet the above requirements will be required to drop the major.

 Transfer students, especially those transferring for their junior or senior year, should realize that the level of the Junior Qualifying Examination at Pfeiffer must be passed even though the student is transferring two or more years of applied studies from another regionally accredited institution of higher learning.
 Upper-level music courses may be begun before the successful completion of the Junior Qualifying Examination, but students transferring 3 or more semesters of work (or equivalent) will take the Junior Qualifying Examination no later than the end of their first semester at Pfeiffer.
-Students transferring less than 3 semesters of applied music will take the examination at the time normally scheduled-the end of the sophomore year.
+Students transferring less than 3 semesters of applied music will take the examination at the time normally scheduled-the end of the sophomore year or at the end of four semesters of applied lessons.